 According to psychologist and University of Washington Professor Jonathan Bricker, who devoted his PhD thesis to the anxiety of air travel, people who prefer the middle seat are usually easy going, talkative types.

 “These are people who likely possess some humility and modesty, rather than a sense of control and self-importance,” Prof. Bricker said.
-“They may be less concerned about catching COVID or other airborne illnesses.
+“They may be less concerned about catching airborne illnesses.
 Philosophically, perhaps they recognise that we all share this universe and frankly are all sharing the same goal: to travel from point A to point B.”

 But he added: “On the most practical level, let us not forget that they simply might be smaller in size so their seat choice may matter very little to them.”